 - I need to give Italian wines more of a chance.
 Chianti be damned!
 You give Italy a bad name.
-No, I’m being too harsh.
+No, no, I’m being too harsh.
 Still…

-Stuff you should read ASAP because it’s good and informative and entertaining:
+Things you should read ASAP because it’s good and informative and entertaining:

 - You didn’t succeed… (whispered a little old man to me with an evil wink in his eye as he walked out of the shop, not having purchased anything.
 This after he told me he doesn’t drink anything but kiddush wine.
 Yeah, I want your business, buster.)

 - You succeeded there… (posh middle-aged woman said to attractive 30-something man referring to his 4 year old son.)